 Lilly's New Podcast Series

-The Elixir Factor, Lilly’s new podcast hosted by Joe Kim, senior advisor of patient experience and design, explores the factors that inspire bold advances in science, innovation and the resilience required to change history.
+The Elixir Factor, Lilly’s new podcast hosted by Joe Kim, senior advisor of clinical operations and data registry, explores the factors that inspire bold advances in science, innovation and the resilience required to change history.
 Tune in to hear how the Lilly research and development (R&D) team collaborates with partners in advocacy, technology, academia and policy to seek cures or solutions for some of the most difficult diseases.
 There is always a way to get better at what you are doing – simply say "yes" to the next step.
 Say yes and subscribe today via your preferred podcasting platform: